proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Last-list-of-sessions-to-a-machine.md

 ---
 layout: single
-title: "(TIL) Nix: List Of Sessions To A Machine"
+title: "Nix: List Of Sessions To A Machine"
 date: 2017-03-03 05:34
 modified: 2017-03-03 05:34
 categories: til